 Customs: Once you clear immigration, you will pick up your checked luggage and proceed toward the exit through Customs.
-This is where you will present your other Customs form (one per family).
-The Officer will then ask you to press a button (their method of random selection).
-If you get a green light, you’ll be directed on through directly to the exit.
-If you get a red light, you’ll be directed to place your bags on an x-ray machine, pick them up on the other end, and present them to a customs official who will do a hand search of your luggage.
+This is where you will present your other Customs form (one per family) if asked.
+The Red Light/Green Light is no longer in use at our airport.
+Just follow the signs to exit.
+If you are flagged by an immigration official, they will either xray your luggage or perform a hand search of your luggage.
 It’s a pretty routine thing, looking for items you might plan to sell or should pay some tax on (new items, cigarettes, liquor, etc).
-Note: If you arrive at the new Terminal 4, there is no red light/green light process, just follow the signs to exit.

 Airport Directions: Once you clear customs, you will enter a main hall and proceed toward the building exit.
 NOTE: If you need pesos, the ATMs in the airport are relatively safe choices (ALWAYS keep an eye on your account after using ATMS in the area as a number of them are compromised).

 Follow the signs for the mode of transportation you’ll be using (e.g. Taxi’s/Busses; Friends and Family, etc)

 Taxis and Taxi Vans operate under a monopoly for the airport, so prices are pretty high compared to using taxis in and around Puerto Morelos.
 If using a taxi, you will prepay it at the Taxi Booth (not including any tip you want to give the driver).
 Las Casitas can also provide you with other transportation options you can pre-book to take the hassle out of arrivals.